 In this post, we went through three main steps that you will need to do to create your email marketing strategy.
 Do not just hold everything in your head.
 Start putting the ideas on paper, draw all the pieces of that puzzle.

-The key to a successful email marketing strategy is being consistent.
+The key to a successful email marketing strategy for small business is being consistent.
 You do not want to get traffic with one statement, on your optin have something else and in your sales funnel pitch yet another unrelated topic.